pydy/pydy/README.rst

 PyDy_, short for Python Dynamics, is a tool kit written in the Python programming language that utilizes an array of scientific programs to enable the study of multibody dynamics.
-The goal is to have a modular framework and eventually a physics abstraction layer which utilizes a variety of backends that can provide the user with their desired workflow, including:
+The goal is to have a modular framework that can provide the user with their desired workflow, including:

 - Model specification
 - Equation of motion generation